Contents

 has_reference_state(model)::Bool

 Checks if the input EoSModel has a reference state.
-Returns true/false
+Returns true/false.

 Examples